SonOfGillas/ExpoSonOfGillasTemplate/README.md

       ```bash
           eas login
       ```
-9. pull the .env.local file with the command:
+9. every time you update the env variable you must pull the .env.local file with the command:
    ```bash
       eas env:pull
    ```
-   check build for other information

 ## Get started